kgao826/kgao826/README.md

 ### Hi there, I'm Kevin Gao, welcome to my Github 👋
 I am currently a student at the Univerisity of Auckland doing my Masters of Information Technology.
 I will graduate in 2023.
 My Github mainly consists of univerisity assignment as well as some projects that I have created in my free time.
+I have an interest in cloud and cyberseucirty as well as database management and computer networking.
 My favourite programming languages are C# and Python.
 I also am looking towards getting an AWS and Azure fundamentals certification.

 ## My Skills
 ### Programming Languages